 Remember “love builds up” both its recipients and those showing it In the final analysis, then, whether you like or dislike your new home will depend much upon you.

-“We are thinking of moving here,” said the family in the first car.
+We are thinking of moving here,” said the family in the first car.
 “What are the people like?”
 The old man countered: “What are the people like where you come from?”
 The family replied: “We come from a very friendly town.
 The people are generous and kind and take a real interest in strangers.”
 The old man smiled.
 “I think you’d like it here,” he said.
 “The people here are just like that.”
-The point of the story?
-People are just about the same everywhere.
+The old man asked the family in the second car the same question.
+They replied: “We come from a mean little town.
+The people there are lazy and nosy and are terrible gossipers.”
+The old man frowned.
+“I don’t think you would be happy here,” he said.
+“The people here are just like that.”

 And whether you enjoy or disdain their company depends a lot on your own attitudes, perceptions, and ways of dealing with others.

 But with work and patience, you can make things better than before.
 As long as you are with those who really love you, any place can truly be home.